TwilioDevEd/automated-survey-django/README.md

 ## Run the tests

-Configure your test database in `.env.test`.
+Configure your test database by editing `.env.test` file.
 You can then run the tests locally using `py.test`

 ```
 $ py.test --cov=automated_survey